-Our ratings also reflect that the replacement mechanisms in the transaction documents adequately mitigate the counterparty risks to which the transaction is exposed.
+Our ratings also reflect that the replacement mechanisms implemented in the transaction documents adequately mitigate the counterparty risks to which the transaction is exposed.
 There are no rating constraints due to counterparty risk exposures.

-Supporting Ratings Institution/role Ratings Replacement trigger Collateral posting trigger The Bank of New York Mellon, Frankfurt Branch as the transaction accounts provider ICR: AA-/Stable/A-1+ A/A-1 (or 'A+' if no short-term rating available) N/A Skandinaviska Enskilda Banken AB (publ) as the interest rate swap counterparty RCR: AA- BBB+ A-
+Supporting Ratings Institution/role Ratings Replacement trigger Collateral posting trigger The Bank of New York Mellon, Frankfurt Branch as the transaction accounts provider ICR: AA-/Stable/A-1+ A/A-1 (or 'A+' if no short-term rating available) N/A DZ BANK AG Deutsche Zentral-Genossenschaftsbank, Frankfurt am Main ICR: A+/Stable/A-1 A- A-

-^{}After application of our bank branch criteria and considering the ratings on the parent company.
+\After application of our bank branch criteria and considering the ratings on the parent company.
 ICR--Issuer credit rating.
 N/A--Not applicable.
-RCR--Resolution counterparty rating.